thailysorng/PointSale-Flutter-Laravel/README.md

 docker compose up -d --build
 ```

-The Flutter web application should be available at the configured frontend port, for example:
+The Flutter web application should be available at the configured frontend port, Likely:

 ```text
 http://localhost:8080